-- Place the heavily used rules near the top of the rule base.
+- Place the heavily used firewall policy rules near the top of the rule base.
 Note that some firewalls (such as Cisco Pix, ASA version 7.0 and above, FWSM 4.0 and certain Juniper Networks models) don't depend on rule order for performance since they use optimized algorithms to match packets.

 - Avoid DNS objects requiring DNS lookup on all traffic.

-- Your firewall interfaces should match your switch and/or router interfaces.
+- For maximum firewall performance, your firewall interfaces should match your switch and/or router interfaces.
 If your router is half duplex your firewall should be half duplex.
 If your switch is 100 Mbit your firewall interface should be hard-set to match your switch; both should most likely be hard-set to 100 Mbit full duplex.
 Your switch and firewall should both report the same speed and duplex mode.
 If your switch is gigabit, your switch and firewall should both be set to auto-negotiate both speed and duplex.
 If your gigabit interfaces do not match between your firewall and switch, you should try replacing the cables and patch panel ports.
 Gigabit interfaces that are not linking at 1000 Mbit full duplex are almost always a sign of other issues.

 - Separate firewalls from VPNs to offload VPN traffic and processing.